-Every question has an acceptable duration associated with it.
+Every question has a target time associated with it.
+The target time can be thought of as an acceptable time period in which to solve the problem.
 Some factors that determine this duration are the number of mental computations necessary to solve the problem, whether carrying or borrowing is required, the number of digits in the answer, and so on.
-There is also a growing database of users' empirical performance which will be used to refine the acceptable duration for every question.

-The time limit for a round of questions is the sum of the acceptable durations.
-Therefore you can miss one question's time allowance and still advance if you make up the time on other questions.
+The time limit for a round of questions is the sum of the target times.
+Therefore you can miss one question's target and still advance to the next level if you make up the time on other questions.

-The acceptable duration for a question does not depend on the level of the user.
+The target time for a question does not depend on the level the user is on.
 A question may appear on more than one level, but the likelihood it will appear will be different.
 The purpose is to solve increasingly difficult mental math problems in an acceptable amount of time, rather than to achieve ever-faster performance on easier problems.

 Why is there no Enter button?

 The user interface works by automatically advancing when the correct answer is input.
 Therefore there is no penalty for wrong answers, so guessing can be abused, but less so at higher levels.
 You're unlikely to guess the right answer for large numbers.